To report an absence: 01625 627229

 Username or Email Address

-We are incredibly proud of the hard work that was done by so many of our students, many of whom have made remarkable progress since joining us in Year 7.
+We are incredibly proud of the hard work that was done by our students, many of whom have made remarkable progress since joining us in Year 7.
 The following students returned results that were particularly impressive in this respect and have agreed to have their name published to celebrate this achievement:

-We also saw a large number of students achieve the remarkable feat of returning the highest grades (A*/A or 9/8/7) in nine or more subjects.
-This sort of achievement takes an enormous amount of hard work and commitment and is especially impressive during a period of significant change in the examination system.
-From this list, special credit is due to Jack Newby and Abigail Wheeler who achieved the remarkable feat of returning a Grade 9 in both English and Maths.
+We also saw 29 students achieve the remarkable feat of returning the highest grades (A*/A or 9/8/7) in nine or more subjects.
+This sort of attainment takes an enormous amount of hard work and commitment and is especially impressive during a period of significant change in the examination system.
+This list of high achievers includes:

 Fallibroome Trust CEO Peter Rubery said: